mondarky/Blackjack/README.md

 # Blackjack
-A project build following the tutorial video from freecodecamp.org by Per Harald Borgen
+A project base on the tutorial video from freecodecamp.org by Per Harald Borgen

 # Credit
 **Youtube video link**